kitplummer/cv/gh-resume.md

 ### Profile

-A technology executive with a fondness for open source development, collaborative innovation, and hard problems.
+A technology executive focused on open source development, collaborative innovation, and hard problems.

 ---